awsdocs/amazon-aurora-user-guide/doc_source/Concepts.Aurora_Fea_Regions_DB-eng.Feature.ServerlessV2.md

 ## Aurora Serverless v2 with Aurora PostgreSQL<a name="Concepts.Aurora_Fea_Regions_DB-eng.Feature.ServerlessV2.apg"></a>

-Following are the supported engines and Region availability for Aurora Serverless v2 with Aurora PostgreSQL\.
+The following Regions and engine versions are available for Aurora Serverless v2 with Aurora PostgreSQL\.

 | Region | Aurora PostgreSQL 15 | Aurora PostgreSQL 14 | Aurora PostgreSQL 13 |